MCP server

 }

 Open Cursor Settings → MCP to confirm the server is listed and showing a green status.
+Complete the OAuth flow on first use.

 Other clients